 TAXI AND RIDESHARE

-Melbourne taxis are easy to spot, as they display a lamp on the cab roof and most are painted yellow, silver or white.
-You can book taxi cab pick-up for a set location, or take one from a cab rank at signposted spots.
-You may also hail a taxi in the street/ If the rooftop lamp is lit, the taxi is usually unoccupied and available for hire.
+Melbourne taxis are easy to spot, as they display a lamp on the cab roof and most are painted yellow, silver, or white.
+You can book taxi or cab pick-up for a set location or take one from a cab rank at signposted spots.
+You may also hail a taxi in the street, If the rooftop lamp is lit, the taxi is usually unoccupied and available for hire.